Tributes

 CD and DVD Releases

-Contrary to what some listeners might think, there are numerous recordings of Shaker music on CDs, both with Shaker singers and other musicians.
-There are also a few DVDs available.
+Contrary to what listeners might think, there are numerous recordings of Shaker music on CDs and they are listed below.
+There are also some DVDs.

-If you have questions about any of the titles, write to: Shaker Recordings
+If you have questions about any of the CD or DVD titles listed below,

 Click on these links to go to each section --